k3lp3r-sh/k3lp3r-sh/README.md

-- 👋 Hi, I’m k3lp3r
+- 👋 Hi, I’m kelper
 - 👀 I’m interested in Cyber Security and Programming
-- 🌱 I’m currently learning C
+- 🌱 I’m currently learning Rust
 - 💞️ I’m looking to collaborate on anything, really...
 I'm pretty flexible
-- 📫 Reach me through discord @knit#3679
+- 📫 Reach me through discord @knitedd

 <!---
 k3lp3r-sh/k3lp3r-sh is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.